The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Key strengths:

-Industry-leading AI noise cancellation removes background noise in real-time
+Industry-leading AI noise cancellation that removes background noise in real time

 Bot-free recording that captures audio locally